veegee/guv/docs/source/librarysupport.rst

 .. note::

-    If your code is using only standard library components and is behaving in a non-cooperative way, this is considered a critical bug.
+    If your code is using only standard library components and is behaving in a non-cooperative way, this is considered a critical bug, which can be fixed by greenifying the appropriate standard library modules.
 Please submit a bug report to ensure that this issue is fixed as soon as possible.